klassenpeter/mojo.py/README.md

 ### create a virtual environment
-use the venv python module (`-m venv`) to create a virtual environment with the name `venv`:
+Enter the repo and use the venv python module (`-m venv`) to create a virtual environment with the same name `venv`:
 ```shell
 cd mojo.py
 python -m venv venv
 ```

 ### activate the virtual environment
-in your linux shell use the `activate` script of the created virtual environment:
+In your linux shell use the venv `activate` script to enter your created virtual environment:
 ```shell
 source ./venv/bin/activate
 ```

 ### install the dependencies
-unfortunately there is neither a pypi package (yet), nor a requrements.txt, thus you need to install the `pyserial` package yourself:
+Unfortunately there is neither a pypi package (yet), nor a requrements.txt, thus you need to install the `pyserial` package yourself:
 ```shell
 pip install pyserial
 ```

 ### done
 You are done with the setup.
-Do net forget to deactivate the virtual environment, if you keep the terminal open:
+Do not forget to deactivate the virtual environment, if you keep the terminal open:
 ```shell
 deactivate
 ```
-To load a firmware proceed with the [#usage] section.
+To load a firmware proceed with the [usage](#-usage) section.

 ## usage

+### venv
-first you need to activate your python virtual environment, that you created in the [#setup] section:
+first you need to activate your python virtual environment, which you created in the [setup](#-setup-steps) section:
 ```shell
 source ./venv/bin/activate
 ```